lucasdevcampos/flask_routes/README.md

 - user
 - config

-If the user go the page /user will be redirected to a page defined in Python Flask.
+Function: If the user go the page /user will be redirected to a page defined in Python Flask.

+app.py - to see the code